onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 }
 ```

-Then there is a `Votable` resource interface with the `vote` function which is implemented by the `Ballot` resource.
+There is also a `Votable` resource interface with the `vote` function
+which is implemented by the `Ballot` resource.

+{TODO: Explain why Votable is a resource interface and provide a cadence snippet of those and the ballot resource}

-A user can request a `Ballot`, and then vote for a proposal, effectively tallying the vote weight in this contract.
+A user can request a `Ballot`, and then vote for a proposal,
+effectively tallying the vote weight in this contract.

 Using a resource type is logical for this application, because if a user wants to delegate their vote, they can send that `Ballot` to another account.

 Lastly, an `Administrator` resource allows to add proposals.

+{TODO: Include Administrator example here and some more explanation}

-The contract function `issueBallot` gives a ballot to a `VotingTutorialGovernanceToken.Vault` capability.
+The public contract function `issueBallot` gives a ballot
+to a `VotingTutorialGovernanceToken.Vault` capability.

-This is the whole content of the contract:
+Here is the complete Admin contract:

 ```cadence:title=VotingTutorialAdministration.cdc
 /*